Policies and Procedures of the Mid-Michigan Psychology Internship Consortium

 If the intern’s concern is not resolved informally or if the intern is not comfortable engaging in informal resolution procedures, the intern will submit a formal grievance, in writing, to the MMPIC trainers.
 The grievance should be sent to at least three MMPIC trainers and/or training co-directors.
 Within five days of the receipt of the written grievance, a trainer will convene a meeting.
 The committee will include the individuals already involved in addition to an intern advocate selected by the intern (if he/she chooses).
 The committee will outline a course of action.
 A written summary of the plan will be distributed by the appropriate parties to all relevant parties, including the intern’s home institution.
 All MMPIC trainers agree to adhere to the course of action developed by the three trainer committee.
-Any formal grievances will be stored by a training co-director in a locked cabinet.
+Any formal grievances will be stored by a training co-director permanently in password protected electronic file.
 All grievances must be sent to the trainers during the internship or within one month of the intern’s final day of internship.
 Grievances submitted after this time will not be considered.

 Should an intern feel that the formal grievance was not satisfactorily addressed by the trainers, the intern may also send a written grievance to Dr. Cary Roseth, chair of the CEPSE department.
 Within five days of the receipt of the written grievance, the chair will convene a meeting.
 The committee will include the individuals already involved in addition to an intern advocate selected by the intern (if he/she chooses).
 The chair will outline a course of action.
 A written summary of the plan will be distributed to all relevant parties, including the intern’s home institution.
 All MMPIC trainers agree to adhere to the course of action developed by the chair.
-Any formal grievances received by the chair will be stored by a training co-director in a locked cabinet.
+Any formal grievances received by the chair will be stored by a training co-director in a password protected electronic file.
 All grievances must be sent to the chair during the internship or within one month of the intern’s final day of internship.
 Grievances submitted after this time will not be considered.

 Relationship between MMPIC Policies and Site-Specific Policies

 MMPIC has clear and detailed due process and fair treatment policies.
 All sites adhere to the MMPIC due process and fair treatment policies.
 At one site, Michigan Medicine, agency-specific policies provide an extra level of support for interns.
 The policies there do not contradict those of MMPIC.
-The other three sites do not have formal due process and fair treatment policies.
+The other two sites do not have formal due process and fair treatment policies.
 Also, all policies within the internship adhere to the APA and SoA requirements along with state and federal statutes.

 At Michigan Medicine, the Human Resources department has as Standard Practice Guide Policy on “Grievance Procedure and Dispute Resolution.”
-Michigan Medicine policies include pre-grievance counseling, informal resolution, and the grievance procedure.
+Michigan Medicine policies include pregrievance counseling, informal resolution, and the grievance procedure.
 The grievance procedure is a three step management review process.
 Step 1 includes a conversation between the employee (intern) and his or her supervisor.
 If not resolved there, Step 2 requires the employee (intern) to submit his or her concerns in writing to the next level of supervision.
 Step 3 is the University Review Committee.
 The Michigan Medicine grievance policy does not contradict MMPIC grievance procedures.
 If an intern’s grievance is found to be inappropriate to be resolved internally by MMPIC, it will be turned over to the human resources department to be resolved in accordance with the Michigan Medicine grievance procedures.
 Grievances are also turned over to the Michigan Medicine Human Resources department when they involve a legal issue.